OyamingO/Det2Seg/README.md

 pip install opencv-python pycocotools matplotlib
 ```

-### Citing Det2Seg
+### Citing Box2Pix

-If you use Det2Seg in your research, please use the following BibTeX entry.
+If you use Box2Pix in your research, please use the following BibTeX entry.

 ```
-@article{Det2Seg,
+@article{Box2Pix,
-  title={Det2Seg: An automatic pixel-level Labeling method based on multi-scale prompts for fire detection in remote sensing images}, author={Ming Wang, Chenxiao Zhang, Peng Yue}, journal={International Journal of Applied Earth Observation and Geoinformation}, year={2024}
+  title={Box2Pix: An automatic box-level to pixel-level annotation transformation method for fire detection in remote sensing images}, author={Ming Wang, Peng Yue, Chenxiao Zhang}, journal={GIScience & Remote Sensing}, year={2024}
 }